Waseem0912-coder/SE-project/README.md

 </div>

 # Commerce
-Project 2 for CS50’s Web Programming with Python and JavaScript.
+Project  for Se-Lab with Python and JavaScript.

 ## Overview
 An eBay-like e-commerce auction site design that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”